Skip to Content

 Sharing is caring!

-If you are a person who loves Southern cooking, you will love this easy recipe for Slow Cooker Pinto Beans with Ham Hock.
+If you are a person who loves Southern cooking, you will love this easy and simple recipe for Slow Cooker Pinto Beans with Ham Hock.
 In the South, or at least in my house, we refer to them as brown beans.
 Either way, they are delicious!

-When I was a kid, my momma always had a pot of beans going on the stove.
-Whether they were white beans, brown beans, lima beans, or green beans.
+When I was a kid, my momma always had a pot of flavorful beans going on the stove.
+Whether they were white beans, brown beans, red beans, lima beans, or green beans.
 That woman never had dinner without some kind of bean to serve.
 Beans and ham were, also, some of the best MRE meals people could have in a war.

 I never ate them because I do not like beans.
 At all.
 Unless they are in something like my Black Bean Brownies or my Everything Bagel Hummus.
+Those are my favorite beans because they do not resemble beans at all.

 This recipe could not be easier to make.

 To start with, you need a 16-ounce bag of dry pinto beans from the store.
-Keep in mind that dry beans need to be sorted, and washed prior to cooking.
+Keep in mind that dry beans need to be sorted, and washed before cooking.
 You need to do this because occasionally you will have rotten ugly beans in your bag and you will need to remove them.
 These are the same beans you would also use for refried beans.

 Pour your beans into the crockpot.